bukka/php-crypto/docs/kdf.md

 It can throw `KDFException` with code

-- `MACException::KEY_LENGTH_LOW` - the supplied key length is too low
+- `KDFException::KEY_LENGTH_LOW` - the supplied key length is too low
-- `MACException::KEY_LENGTH_HIGH` - the supplied key length is too high
+- `KDFException::KEY_LENGTH_HIGH` - the supplied key length is too high
-- `MACException::SALT_LENGTH_HIGH` - if the data length exceeds
+- `KDFException::SALT_LENGTH_HIGH` - if the data length exceeds
 C INT_MAX

 #### `KDF::derive($password)`